e-kotov/rJavaEnv/README.md

 - extract the downloaded Java distribution into another cache folder;

-- create a symbolic link (for macOS and Linux) or junction (for Windows) **rjavaenv/`platform`/`processor_architecture`/`java_version`** in the current directory/project to point to the cached installation;
+- create a symbolic link (for macOS and Linux) or junction (for Windows, if that fails, just copies the files) **rjavaenv/`platform`/`processor_architecture`/`java_version`** in the current directory/project to point to the cached installation;